 - Poland's historic, captivating Krakow: An article by Rick Steves, Boomer Digital magazines, highlighting many aspects of this up-and-coming city.

 - Krakow Info: The top attraction and the premier tourist destination in Poland is today's Krakow, a vibrant city of a million, proud of its long and glorious history, rich heritage, and architectural beauties.
 For centuries the capital of the Polish kingdom, nowadays it remains the southern Poland's metropolis and the seat of the Malopolska provincial government.
 Important as a crucial center of business, culture, and education, Krakow is also famous for its myriad restaurants and clubs.

 - Map of Old Town Krakow

 - Municipality Of Krakow

 - Rick Steve's Travel Tips: For 30 years Rick Steves has taught smart European travel.
-This website - like his guidebooks, TV series and radio program - is dedicated to exactly that.
-We hope the information here helps turn your travel dreams into smooth, affordable reality.
+This website — like his guidebooks, TV series, and radio program — is dedicated to exactly that.
+We hope the information here helps turn your travel dreams into a smooth, affordable reality.

 - Wieliczka Salt Mines

 Polish Global Village - start immersing yourself in Polish culture while still in D.C.
 Links from Polish Global Village: